 Photo credit: Adventures Croatia

 24 hours in Split can be more than just a day in Split, because of its location in the middle of Dalmatia.
 One of the towns you can visit from Split for a couple of hours and still come back to Split for dinner is Sibenik.
-People usually combine visit to Sibenik with the visit of national park Krka, but if you want to visit just Sibenik you will have more than enough time to enjoy in city center, the cathedral of St.Jakov or fortress of St.Mihovil.
-Some of the best Croatian restaurants are located in Sibenik so you could maybe make it a day long visit from Split.
+People usually combine visit to Sibenik with the visit of national park Krka, but if you want to visit just Sibenik you will have more than enough time to enjoy in the city center, the cathedral of St.Jakov or the fortress of St.Mihovil.
+Some of the best Croatian restaurants are located in Sibenik so you could maybe make it a day-long visit from Split.
 Sibenik is also going through its tourist renaissance so you might be really pleased with the local offer.

 Photo credit: Dalmacijaplus

-One of the places you can visit near Split is surely Trogir, a beautiful town enlisted on UNESCO World Heritage site.
+One of the places you can visit near Split is surely Trogir, a beautiful town enlisted on the UNESCO World Heritage site.
 Trogir is special not only because of its amazing history, but also its reflection in the ancient and medieval architecture everywhere you look.
-Make sure you check out the cathedral of St. Lovre, the fortress Kamerlengo and promenade Riva with beautiful sunset.
+Make sure you check out the cathedral of St. Lovre, the fortress Kamerlengo, and the promenade Riva with a beautiful sunset.
 Some of the unusual things to do from Split include boat trips to the island of Drvenik with a stop in Trogir.
 The island of Ciovo is connected to Trogir by a bridge so you can always take a walk to the island, as funny as that sounds.

 Venture into the blue Adriatic Sea and spend a day on one of the islands in the archipelago of Split.
 Some of the places to visit from Split include the most beautiful islands you will ever set foot on.

 #1 Blue Cave (Biševo Island)